-The Bibliographical Society of Canada (BSC) is pleased to announce Alexis Paquette-Lacasse, a master’s student of French language literature at the University of Montreal has been awarded the 2021 Emerging Scholar Prize.
+The Bibliographical Society of Canada (BSC) is pleased to announce Alexis Paquette-Lacasse, a master’s student of comparative literature in the Département de littératures et de langues du monde at the University of Montreal has been awarded the 2021 Emerging Scholar Prize.
 The BSC Awards Committee was impressed by Paquette-Lacasse’s scholarly accomplishments and excited by the originality of his proposed project that examines queer book history in Quebec in the mid-twentieth century.

 Paquette-Lacasse will present a paper at the BSC annual conference, which will be held remotely between May 31 and June 1, 2021, on the publication, distribution, and reception history of Raymond Goulet’s L’âne de Carpizan or the Flying Bishop, which was self-published in 1957.
 Subtitled a “moral and philosophical tale for the use of all,” Goulet’s L’âne de Carpizan was a humorous novel that challenged that status quo, critiquing the Catholic Church, the Duplessis government, and French-Canadian society, while featuring the first transgender protagonist in a work of fiction in Quebec.
 Paquette-Lacasse’s paper on Goulet’s short novel is part of a larger project researching Quebec literature of marginalized sexual identities, published between 1944 and 1964.